 The Dodd-Frank Act also broadened the base for FDIC insurance assessments.
 The FDIC was required to promulgate rules revising its assessment system so that it is based not on deposits, but on the average consolidated total assets less the tangible equity capital of an insured institution.
 That rule took effect April 1, 2011.
 The Dodd-Frank Act also permanently increased the maximum amount of deposit insurance for banks, savings institutions, and credit unions to \$250,000 per depositor, retroactive to January 1, 2008, and provided non-interest-bearing transaction accounts with unlimited deposit insurance through December 31, 2012.

-Many of the provisions of the Dodd-Frank Act are not yet in effect.
+Some of the provisions of the Dodd-Frank Act are not yet in effect.
 The Dodd-Frank Act requires various federal agencies to promulgate numerous and extensive implementing regulations over the next several years.
-Although it is therefore difficult to predict at this time what impact the Dodd-Frank Act and the implementing regulations will have on the Company and the Bank, they may have a material impact on operations through, among other things, heightened regulatory supervision and increased compliance costs.